-The Chicago Community Trust wanted to define its place in the Chicago community over its next 100 years.
+The Chicago Community Trust (the Trust) wanted to define its place in the Chicago community over its next 100 years.
 What would be the Trust’s role in addressing regional issues?
 And how would they fund that role?
 The Alford Group helped answer these questions – and helped the Trust surpass their fundraising goal, raising $1.65 billion.

 Envisioning Future Impact